Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: II. Angular Power Spectra and Likelihood: Conclusions

 (5) We find the $\ell<30$ angular power spectrum presented here prefers an overall amplitude rescaling factor of 0.92 relative to the full Planck 2018 \lcdm\ best-fit model.
 Of our \lcdm\ simulations, 3.5\% had lower power factors.

-(6) We provide a new low-$\ell$ TT cosmological likelihood that can be used in the Cobaya MCMC package as an alternative for low-ell TT likelihoods released by WMAP and Planck teams.
+(6) We provide a new low-$\ell$ TT cosmological likelihood that can be used in the Cobaya MCMC package as an alternative for low-$\ell$ TT likelihoods released by WMAP and Planck teams.
 We illustrate its use in subsection \ref{subseclikelihood}.

-(7) While some individual multipoles in our power spectrum visibly differ from the published WMAP and Planck results, the constraints on the overall $\ell<30$ amplitude are consistent within statistical expectations given the slightly sharper precision of our new likelihood, with no indication of the presence of significant foreground contamination, etc. Accounting for the change in statistical precision, our amplitude result is consistent with WMAP at $1.2\sigma$ and Planck at $0.6\sigma$.
+(7) While some individual multipoles in our power spectrum visibly differ from the published WMAP and Planck results, the constraints on the overall $\ell<30$ amplitude are consistent within statistical expectations given the slightly sharper precision of our new likelihood (due to the larger sky fraction), with no indication of the presence of significant foreground contamination, etc. Accounting for the change in statistical precision, our amplitude result is consistent with WMAP at $1.2\sigma$ and Planck at $0.6\sigma$.

+The pure and cleaned CMB simulations, the low-multipole TT cosmological likelihood, and the code to reproduce the results in this work are available in a Zenodo repository \citep{Nofi:zenodo}.

 This research was supported by NASA grants 80NSSC23K0475, 80NSSC24K0625, and 80NSSC25K7518.
 We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA), part of the High Energy Astrophysics Science Archive Center (HEASARC).
 HEASARC/LAMBDA is a service of the Astrophysics Science Division at the NASA Goddard Space Flight Center.
 We also acknowledge the use of the Planck Legacy Archive.
 Planck is an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.